The Owl Service (TV series): Cast

 The parts of the three main characters Gwyn, Roger and Alison were played by Michael Holden, Francis Wallis and Gillian Hills respectively.
 The ages of the characters are never stated, but in contrast to the novel, where they were fifteen, for this adaptation they were slightly older, often considered seventeen.
 Hills and Wallis themselves were in their early twenties at the time of production, while Holden was nineteen.
-For the older characters, well-known character actors Edwin Richfield, Dorothy Edwards and Raymond Llewellyn were employed playing Clive, Nancy and Huw, respectively.
+For the older characters, well-known character actors Edwin Richfield, Dorothy Edwards and Raymond Llewellyn played Clive, Nancy and Huw, respectively.
 The role of Margaret was never cast – the character being frequently present, but never seen.
 Both writer and producer appeared in the production – Garner as one of the villagers and Plummer in a photograph as the deceased Bertram.
 Many of the cast later commented on the lasting effects the serial had on them, Holden commenting that it felt like "we were personally living the whole thing", while Hills said that "it was all so real, it was frightening".
 Llewellyn said in 2008 that the role of Huw has haunted him ever since.